-It is difficult to accurately define landslides whose extents are at the limits of the data resolution (Gamboa & Alves 2016).
-However, it is also clear through examining the distribution of landslide deposit sizes that there are many events that extend beyond the spatial limits of a survey or the lateral extent of outcropping strata (Moscardelli & Wood 2016).
-This latter issue is well illustrated by prodigiousscale landslides, such as the Sahara Slide (offshore NW Africa: Georgiopoulou et al. 2010), that are so large it is usually impractical to survey their full areal extent (Fig. 3e) (Li et al. 2017).
-Similarly, the full extent of landslides is often not imaged in seismic datasets where features are cropped at the limits of the survey area or whose thickness is close to the vertical resolution limits of the data (Alves & Cartwright 2009; Moscardelli & Wood 2016).
-In such scenarios, it is possible to make measurements of the partial scar or deposits, recognizing that measurements are likely to be underestimated.
-Where such measurements are recorded in a database, the limitations of the available data coverage relative to the
+275 It is difficult to accurately define landslides whose extents are at the limits of the data resolution (Gamboa et al., 2016).
+However, it is also clear through examining the distribution of landslide 276 deposit sizes that there are many events that extend beyond the spatial limits of a survey or the lateral 277 extent of outcropping strata (Moscardelli and Wood, 2016).
+This latter issue is well illustrated by 278 279 prodigious-scale landslides, such as the Sahara Slide (offshore NW Africa; Georgiopoulou et al., 280 2010), that are so large it is usually impractical to survey their full areal extent (Figure 3E; Li et al., 2016).
+Similarly, the full extent of landslides is often not imaged in seismic datasets where features 281 are cropped at the limits of the survey area or whose thickness is close to the vertical resolution limits 282 283 of the data (Alves et al., 2009; Moscardelli and Wood, 2016).
+In such scenarios, it is possible to make measurements of the partial scar or deposits, recognising that measurements are likely 284 285 underestimated.
+Where such measurements are recorded in a database, the limitations of the available 286 data coverage relative to the scale of the landslide should be acknowledged in accompanying 287 metadata and must be considered in comparative analysis.